 MHI has partnered with Burns & McDonnell to implement its VisualSpection™ platform, an augmented reality software for wearable devices.
 Under an agreement with MHI, Burns & McDonnell is the exclusive AE firm providing VisualSpection throughout the U.S. and Canada.

-“We are proud to partner with Burns & McDonnell on this significant initiative — providing a seamless and practical method of retrieving big data and turning it into an easy-to-understand format with clear solutions,” said David Enns, Managing Director, T&D Solutions, MHI.
+“We are proud to work with Burns & McDonnell on this significant initiative — providing a seamless and practical method of retrieving big data and turning it into an easy-to-understand format with clear solutions,” said David Enns, Managing Director, T&D Solutions, MHI.

 A Burns & McDonnell engineering team first piloted the VisualSpection software in 2017.
 This project led to multiple successful pilot programs within Burns & McDonnell that tested multiple use cases based on actual projects for utility clients.
 In addition to utilities, the team tested practical application use cases for projects in the oil and gas and aviation industries, two sectors with highly complex mechanical and electrical systems that frequently need visual inspection for early detection of problems.